 Look around the Five Points intersection to find the 1934 statue of Brother Bryan kneeling in prayer.
 James Bryan (1863-1941) conducted large evangelistic and prayer gatherings in Birmingham and across the region but is most loved and remembered for his tireless work to help the homeless, often giving the coat off his back to someone in need.
 His habit of calling everyone brother or sister got him the name Brother Bryan.
 Shortly before his death in 1941, the Brother Bryan Mission was formed to continue his work.

 The Five Points intersection, for which the area is named, began as a turnaround for horse-drawn trolley cars that later were replaced by electric streetcars.
 This line was from downtown Birmingham to the city’s first suburb called Highlands, which is why a church, restaurant and avenue bear this name.
 Here, you will see the elegant Highlands United Methodist Church (1045 S. 20th St.; 205-933-8751) that has been a part of the neighborhood for more than 100 years.
+It remains one of the most recognizable buildings in Five Points.

 "With little fanfare outside the world of devoted gourmets, white-tablecloth establishments that rival New York’s or California’s have bloomed like azaleas all over Birmingham." – The New York Times